ice19942335/EmployeeDepartment_Client/README.md

 ### Client side getting data from REST-FULL API and show it.
 ### After any changes sending data ti REST-FULL API to save it in Data Base
+### !!!
+App working only if you set up API witch you can see in other repository.
+Other way it will show you an error at start op app